paulinho-16/MEIC-TVVS/assignments/assignment8.md

 - Local variable definitions and usage (def and c-use)
 - Method invocation of a defined variable (c-use)

 #### *Dataflow Testing*

+Numbering the lines of the `parseSeconds` method, we get:

 ```java
 1.  public static int parseSeconds(String strTime) throws ParseException {